 Please don’t publish my name.

 When people in this demographic group look for a house, they have demonstrated a remarkably consistent willingness to pay premium prices for quality homes in neighborhoods with good school districts, and tolerate relatively high property tax assessment rates to support those school districts.
 This makes sense given they, collectively, put a higher emphasis on the value of education than the general population.
-They are more likely to view it as an investment rather than an expense.
-The money they sacrifice to vote their values is money they could have used to take vacations, buy new clothing, purchase a new car, or give to their local church or synagogue, but they keep shipping it off to the school board so their local elementary, middle, and high schools have shiny facilities, good teachers, and plenty of extracurricular activities.
+They are more likely to view education as an investment rather than an expense.
+The money they sacrifice to vote their values is capital they could have used to take vacations, buy new clothing, purchase a new car, or give to their local church or synagogue, but they keep shipping it off to the school board so their local elementary, middle, and high schools have shiny facilities, good teachers, and plenty of extracurricular activities.

 The Three Conditions That Lead to the Outcome You Are Describing